Accrual Accounting Basics for Nonprofits

 Who Should Use the Accrual Method?

-Whether you are still working on your 501 c3 application or already nose-deep into your 501 c3 accounting, you will be interested to know that, per nonprofit accounting courses, the accrual method should always be used by bigger organizations with large amounts of funding and staff salaries to pay.
-In fact, most companies (for profit and nonprofit) use this method in accordance with IRS requirements and also because it is a better determination of economic reality.
+Whether you are a new or established organization, you will be interested to know that, per nonprofit accounting courses, the accrual method should always be used by bigger organizations with large amounts of funding and staff salaries to pay.
+In fact, most companies (for-profit and nonprofit) use this method in accordance with IRS requirements and also because it is a better determination of economic reality.

 Cash or accrual?
 Salma is learning which type of accounting she should use!